This is a fictional story about how a truth detector the size of a cellphone came to be.

 The following week we “covered” a local bank opening (with a speech by the bank president), a press conference covering the release of a new Ford hybrid, a plant expansion for a battery manufacturer, and a press conference called by the Democrat candidate for a state house seat.

 What an eye-opening experience.
 I’ve always been a skeptic.
-I expect little truth from fellow humans.
+I expect little truth from most fellow humans.
 But, when you really know the extent of the lies that bombard us daily, it comes as a real shock.

 Following each event, we went back to the Batcave and analyzed the recording.
 Each flagged mistruth had to be checked out and verified to determine why it was flagged as untrue.
 Hoover had access to information to an extent that I didn’t even know existed.
 We could get into many local, state, and federal agencies and otherwise protected databases not usually accessible to the unwashed public.
 We had access to lots of factual data so that verifying most statements was not difficult.